shivakantkurmi/Edumentor-AI/README.md

 ### Option 1: Run on Kaggle

 1. **Fork the Notebook**:
-   - Visit the Kaggle notebook: [Kaggle Notebook Link](https://www.kaggle.com/code/shivakantkurmi/edumentor-ai).
+   - Visit the Kaggle notebook: [Kaggle Notebook](https://www.kaggle.com/code/shivakantkurmi/edumentor-ai).
    - Click **"Copy & Edit"** to create your own editable version in your Kaggle account.

 2. **Add Your API Key to Kaggle Secrets**: